hal-lab-u-tokyo/GenMap/README.md

 ```
 $ export GMP_ILP_SOLVER=gurobi
 ```
-Also, some environment vairiables like GRB_LICENSE_FILE are needed for gurobi itself.
+Also, some environment variables like GRB_LICENSE_FILE are needed for gurobi itself.

 Please see [the official web site](https://www.gurobi.com/documentation/9.1/quickstart_mac/setting_environment_variab.html)